phuture-dev/docs/docs/coherence/src/support/staticclass.md

 - Hidden dependencies and tight coupling
 - Lack of polymorphism and interface implementation

-Consider using regular classes with dependency injection for better testability and flexibility.
 Reserve static classes for simple utility functions that have no state or dependencies.

 **Example:**